 where the $\Omega$ is the solid angle of outflow, $r_*$ is the outflow radius, $N_{\mathrm{HI}}$ is the \mbox{H\,{\sc i}} column density, and $v$ is the outflow velocity.

 Lines 1 and 2 are associated with the southern jet.
-Based on the fitted line parameters and the continuum flux density of the pixels from where we extracted the lines, we calculated the peak and integrated optical depth, which are listed in Table \ref{tab:spectra_fitting}.
-The \mbox{H{\sc i}} column density is dependent on spin temperature $T_{\rm s}$.
-Line 1 suggests a column density of $(1.5\pm0.3)\times10^{19}T_{\rm s}\,\rm cm^{-2}$ while Line 2 suggests a column density one order of magnitude higher.
-As a compromise, when we estimated the mass outflow rate, we use the column density calculated from Line 1 as lower limit whereas using the column density calculated from Line 2 as upper limit.
-The southern jet has a distance about 47 kpc from the core, which is the outflow radii.
-The velocity $v$ has been determined from the line fit.
+Based on the fit line parameters and the continuum flux density of the pixels from where we extracted the lines, we calculated the peak and integrated optical depth, which are listed in Table \ref{tab:spectra_fitting}.
+The \mbox{H{\sc i}} column density is dependent on spin temperature, $T_{\rm s}$.
+Line 1 suggests a column density of $(1.5\pm0.3)\times10^{19}T_{\rm s}\,\rm cm^{-2}$, while line 2 suggests a column density one order of magnitude higher.
+As a compromise, when we estimated the mass outflow rate, we used the column density calculated from line 1 as a lower limit and the column density calculated from line 2 as an upper limit.
+The southern jet is at a distance of about 47 kpc from the core, which is the outflow radii.
+The velocity, $v$, was determined from the line fit.
 Therefore, $\dot{M}=0.387T_{\rm s}\Omega$ $\rm M_\odot\,{\rm yr}^{-1}$ (using line 1), which could increase to $3.925T_{\rm s}\Omega$ $\rm M_\odot\,{\rm yr}^{-1}$ (using line 2).
-We show the distribution of $\dot{M}$ as a function of $T_{\rm s}$ and $\Omega$ in Figure \ref{fig:outflow_m_e}.
-Assuming $T_{\rm s}$ = 100 K and $\Omega=\pi/2$ for the outflow, the mass outflow rate spans between $\sim\,60.8\rm\, M_\odot\,{\rm yr}^{-1}$ and $\sim\,616.3\rm\,M_\odot\,{\rm yr}^{-1}$.
+We show the distribution of $\dot{M}$ as a function of $T_{\rm s}$ and $\Omega$ in Fig. \ref{fig:outflow_m_e}.
+Assuming that $T_{\rm s}$ = 100 K and $\Omega=\pi/2$ for the outflow, the mass outflow rate spans between $\sim\,60.8\rm\, M_\odot\,{\rm yr}^{-1}$ and $\sim\,616.3\rm\,M_\odot\,{\rm yr}^{-1}$.

 To understand the impact of the outflow, it is crucial to know the kinetic power of the outflow.
-We used:
+We used